-A comprehensive new analysis of past and current research found that 40 percent of adults with Asperger’s (Autism Spectrum Disorder) are depressed or have been depressed at some point in their lifetime.
-Depression is the most frequent condition that coexists with Asperger’s.
-Having Asperger’s means you are four times more likely to experience depression than you would if you were an average adult in the U.S.
+A comprehensive new analysis of past and current research found that 40 percent of adults with Autism Spectrum Disorder (ASD) are depressed or have been depressed at some point in their lifetime.
+Depression is the most frequent condition that coexists with ASD.
+Having ASD means you are four times more likely to experience depression than you would if you were an average adult in the U.S.

 These are alarming statistics.
-Oddly, however, depression is not typically thought of as a common feature of Asperger’s in adults.
+Oddly, however, depression is not typically thought of as a common feature of Autism Spectrum Disorder in adults.
 A few minutes of reflection, however, makes the connection between the two apparent.

-Throughout their lives, people with Asperger’s have struggled to connect with others.
+Throughout their lives, people with Autism Spectrum Disorder have struggled to connect with others.
 The difficulties they have following normal rules of conversations, adapting their own communication to match the needs of listeners, understanding what is not explicitly stated, and engaging appropriately both one-on-one and in groups makes socializing mentally exhausting and emotionally taxing.

-Commonly, adults with Asperger’s have a history of being ignored and exclude from social groups, a history that often begins with bullying, teasing, and ridicule dating back to early childhood.
-These negative attitudes are easily accepted and internalized, given the oversensitivity to negative emotions that are common with Asperger’s, and over time become a principle way of thinking about oneself.
+Commonly, adults with Autism have a history of being ignored and exclude from social groups, a history that often begins with bullying, teasing, and ridicule dating back to early childhood.
+These negative attitudes are easily accepted and internalized, given the oversensitivity to negative emotions that are common with ASD, and over time become a principle way of thinking about oneself.

 Internally, the person typically feels a general sense of pessimism and hopelessness that he or she will feel better.
 Feelings of worthlessness or guilt are common, along with sadness, emptiness, discouragement, and negative ideas about one’s worth.